natenka/pyneng-book-en/docs/source/book/14_regex/spec_sym_repetition.rst

     In [16]: re.search('\w+@\w+\.\w+', email2).group()
     Out[16]: 'test@gmail.com'

-Regular expression for email with a dot:
+Regex for email with a dot:

 .. code:: python